Jeep Patriot

 The Jeep Patriot (MK74) is a front-engine five-door compact crossover SUV manufactured and marketed by Jeep, having debuted with the Jeep Compass in April 2006 at the New York Auto Show for the 2007 model year.
-Both cars, as well as Dodge Caliber shared the GS platform, differentiated by their styling and marketing, with the Patriot exclusively offering a four-wheel drive system, marketed as Freedom Drive II.
+Both cars, as well as the Dodge Caliber, shared the GS platform, differentiated by their styling and marketing, with the Patriot exclusively offering a four-wheel drive system, marketed as Freedom Drive II.

 The Patriot was manufactured at Chrysler's Belvidere, Illinois assembly plant alongside the Compass.
 Although the model was still selling well even as it was essentially unchanged as it entered its 11th model year, production ended with the 2017 model year.

+In Russia and the Commonwealth of Independent States, it was called Jeep Liberty, despite not being related, due to the Patriot name being owned by UAZ in the former Soviet Union.

 Design

 In the U.S. the Patriot uses either the 2.0 L or 2.4 L World gasoline I4 engine.
 Both front-wheel drive and four-wheel drive are available.
 The Patriot features two four-wheel drive systems both of which are electronically controlled.
-The basic four-wheel drive system is called Freedom Drive I. This system is a full-time front-wheel-drive based 4WD/AWD system that is front-wheel-drive when it has traction, but can automatically put up to 50% power to the rear wheels, the ECC (Electronically controlled clutch located on the rear differential) can be locked in 50–50 below a certain speed.
-This "locking" isn't a true lock and just requests the ECC be locked more than in the regular AWD mode.
-The ECC clutch is pulsed during turns to avoid the system from binding the drivetrain.
-The other system, called Freedom Drive II, is based on Freedom Drive I, but by using the vehicle's CVT transmission it is capable of a 19:1 gear reduction simulating a low range usually found in vehicles with dedicated transfer cases.
-This 19:1 "crawl" ratio is achieved with a much lower (numerically higher) rear differential gear compared to non Freedom Drive II vehicles.
-The 2.4 L GEMA I4 is an option for the 4X2 model Patriot.